prithikakannan/prithikakannan/README.md

 <!--
   This section displays GitHub statistics using the github-readme-stats API.
-  The stats are displayed in a flex container for responsive layout.
   The container adapts to different screen sizes with flex-wrap.
 -->
 <div align="center">